Typography of Apple Inc.: Espy Sans

-In 1991, Apple's Human Interface Group contracted with LetterPerfect Fonts' Garrett Boge and Damon Clark, to design a family of bitmap screen fonts to replace Chicago and Geneva for the Mac OS version 7.5.
+In 1991, Apple's Human Interface Group contracted with LetterPerfect Fonts' Garrett Boge and Damon Clark, to design a family of bitmap screen fonts to replace Chicago and Geneva, although Chicago was eventually replaced with Charcoal instead.
 The family consisted of Sans & Serif, Regular and Bold in discrete bitmap sizes of 8, 9, 10, 12 & 14 pt.
 The Sans, proving most useful for screen readability, was also used for the Newton OS GUI.
 The Newton used the font Apple Casual to display text entered using the Rosetta handwriting recognition engine in the Newton.
 The same font found its way into the Rosetta-derived writing recognition system in Mac OS X—Inkwell.
 The TrueType font can be made available to any application by copying the font file, which is embedded in a system component, to any font folder.
 (See List of macOS fonts for more information.)
 The Newton logo featured the Gill Sans typeface, which was also used for the Newton keyboard.

 Espy Sans was later used as the font for Apple's eWorld online service in 1994. (eWorld also used the larger bold condensed bitmap font eWorld Tight for headlines.
 The metrics of eWorld Tight were based on Helvetica Ultra Compressed.)
 The iPod mini, released in 2004, also used Espy Sans.